Jeremy Wooldridge

 Jeremy Wooldridge is an American politician serving as a member of the Arkansas House of Representatives from the 1st district.
 He assumed office on January 9, 2023, after winning the seat in the 2022 election.
+On March 3, 2026, Wooldridge would successfully manage to defeat Arkansas Senate Majority leader Blake Johnson in the Republican primary.

 Biography

 Wooldridge is CEO of Crowley's Ridge Development Council.